Back to Blogs

 Discover

-Pea Porridge restaurant in Bury St Edmunds is the first and only restaurant in Suffolk to be awarded one Michelin star award as well as the coveted Michelin Bib Gourmand award for the past seven years running.
-Pea Porridge is also only 143 in the UK to be granted the world’s oldest restaurant guide’s accolade for establishments offering good food at reasonable prices.
+Pea Porridge restaurant in Bury St Edmunds is the first and only restaurant in Suffolk to be awarded one Michelin star award (awarded in 2021).

 Maison Bleue

-The wine list is equally as impressive; boasting a selection of the restaurant's handpicked wines along with fine wines, sparking wines and Champagne.
+Karine Canevet was awarded the Michelin Great Britain & Ireland Sommelier Award in 2021, so its no surprise that the wine list at Maison Bleue is equally as impressive; boasting a selection of the restaurant's handpicked wines along with fine wines, sparking wines and Champagne.

-Winner of the 'Best Restaurant' award at the 2017 Suffolk Food & Drink Awards, 1921 is a fine dining restaurant with a relaxed atmosphere in the heart of historic Bury St Edmunds.
+1921 is a fine dining restaurant set in a beautiful medieval building with a relaxed atmosphere in the heart of historic Bury St Edmunds.

 The Angel Eaterie

-The award-winning, elegant eaterie at The Angel has been awarded an AA rosette, and serves a menu of superb modern British cuisine.
+The award-winning, elegant eaterie at The Angel has been awarded two AA rosettes in 2025, and serves a menu of superb modern British cuisine.

 Related Posts